From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1917 Durham Museum photo of what would become Boys Town at 2502 Dodge St. Father Flanagan rented the home which belonged to Byron Reed.

 Many of the boys were sent to him by the juvenile authorities.
-Father Flanagan said “I don’t think they are really delinquent.
+Flanagan said “I don’t think they are really delinquent.
 In many cases they have no parents, in others the parents are at fault, either not governing them wisely or in actually encouraging them in evil ways.
 Some of them are just mischievous.
 All respond to kindness and encouragement and confidence in their better natures in a surprising way.”
 The boys were not preached at or scolded and largely governed themselves.

 1908 Durham Museum photo the German Ladies Auxiliary outside the German-American Home at 4206 South 13th Street.
 This would serve as the home to Boys Town starting in 1918.